nmdarksky/nmdarksky.github.io/state_council.md

 in Rowe, NM, and hosts Sky Railway’s Stargazer train.
 He is delighted to have been a part of forming the New Mexico DarkSky chapter.

+**Sarah McIntyre**

+I'm a scientist and photographer/astrophotographer in Albuquerque.
+I am a lifelong New Mexican, and have spent my entire life appreciating New Mexico's dark skies.
+As my longstanding interest in astronomy has expanded into astrophotography (and that has expanded from nightscapes to deep space imagery) in recent years, the importance of taking action to protect our dark skies has become increasingly important to me.
+I'm excited to be a member of NM DarkSky and look forward to being involved with efforts to educate the public and raise awareness of dark skies as a vital natural resource.

+**Colin Nichols**

+Colin Nicholls is a PhD Physicist who spent the first 20 years of his career developing advanced instrumentation for industrial process control in Hi Tech research institutions in the US and the UK.
+For the last 23 years he has worked in education in Taos county, first at Taos High School and now at UNM Taos, where he is currently Science Department Chair.
+A long time visual astronomer, Nicholls is on the board of the El Valle Astronomers and is working with that club,  UNM Taos and the Taos County planners to update the county’s Dark Sky ordinances.

 **Jim Price**